w3f/polkadot-wiki/docs/learn-account-generation.md

 ![Vanity Generator search](assets/polkadot_vanity_generate.png)

-If you choose an address and want to save it, the "Save" button will let you do so.
-The next process is identical to the [steps above on creating an account on the UI](#polkadotjs), where a password and name need to be filled in, and a backup file of your account will be downloaded.
+The "Save" button will allow you to save on the generated accounts - they are not saved if you do not choose to do this.
+The next steps is identical to the [steps above on creating an account on the UI](#polkadotjs), where a password and name need to be filled in, and a backup file of your account will be downloaded.